Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 Lap VoTest Lead

-Lap Vo is head of the Research, Testing, and Review Team (the RTR) at Healthy Kitchen 101.
-He is responsible for designing and overseeing the testing of kitchen tools and appliances.
+Lap is Head of the Research, Testing, and Review Team (RTR Team) at HealthyKitchen101.com, where he directs and supervises the testing of kitchen gadgets and appliances.

 Headshot of Tuyet Pham